venkatesh-pro/etrader-new-landingpage/README.md

-- fix the slider
-- video
-- content change
+- add the feature of if bathroom selected only they can select the bathroom feature